mind-matrix/cyberlib/README.md

 The input is required.
 A 32 character passcode is generated if no passcode is provided.

 ## Documentation
-You can find the documentation for the project on ReadTheDocs.
+You can find the entire documentation for the latest version of the project at https://cyberlib.readthedocs.io/en/latest/.